-To use the rotor, rotate two fingers on your iOS device's screen as if you're turning a dial.
+To use the rotor, rotate two fingers on your iOS or iPadOS device's screen as if you're turning a dial.
 VoiceOver will say the first rotor option.
 Keep rotating your fingers to hear more options.
 Lift your fingers to choose an option.

 After you choose an option, flick your finger up or down on the screen to use it.
 For example, if you choose Words when a document is open, a flick down or up will move VoiceOver to the next or previous word.

 Here's a list of rotor options and what they do.

 With all of these options, you can move from one item to the next by flicking on the screen from top to bottom with one finger.
 You can move VoiceOver to the previous item by flicking from bottom to top.

 Review text as you type with Characters, Words and Lines

 - Characters: Reads one character at a time.

 - Words: Reads one word at a time.

 - Lines: Reads one line at a time.

 Move through the organisation of a page or screen